 If you don’t know where the merchant is located, don’t shop online there.

 If they don’t have a corporate address or are located in another country, it could be iffy whether you ever see the goods you think you purchased.
-Also, if their shopping-cart experience is not an HTTPS browser session, then everything you type in—your name, address, and credit card information—is going over the internet unencrypted, in plain view.
+And, if their shopping-cart experience is not an HTTPS browser session, then everything you type in—your name, address, and credit card information—is going over the internet unencrypted, in plain view.

 Also, if you receive emails from the merchant, no matter the reason, don’t give them your credit card information over email.
 If the shopping website looks too good to be true, it probably is.
 Only shop at sites where you know the owner, such as a small business site, or at big sites like Amazon.com where you have built-in identity theft protections.

 7. Check Websites have SSL Encryption

 Never buy online using your credit card on a site that doesn’t have SSL (secure sockets layer) encryption installed.
-It’s easy to tell you are in a secure, encrypted session: You should see an icon of a locked padlock in your browser and the website URL starts with HTTPS not HTTP.
+It’s easy to tell you’re in a secure, encrypted session: You should see an icon of a locked padlock in your browser and the website URL starts with HTTPS not HTTP.

 8. Don’t Use Cash or Debit Cards

 So, if you have to choose among these options, the best is the credit card.
 Here’s why: If you experience identity theft, credit card laws allow you to keep all of your credit immediately, with no responsibility during an identity theft or fraud investigation.
-With a debit card, your bank’s policy can be to tie up your money for the amount of the fraudulent transactions for up to 30 days.
+With a debit card, your bank’s policy can be to tie up your money in the amount of the fraudulent transactions for up to 30 days.
 Some have been known to take up to 60 days to resolve the issue.

 9. Don’t Use Public WiFi Without Using SSL Encryption

 Do some research about trustworthy VPNs (virtual private networks) and consider installing a VPN on all your devices.
 I trust BestVPN.com for the list of some great personal VPN software, and I’ve found one from my research on their site that I like a lot.
 Most personal VPNs cost between $5 to $10 per month.
-If you find a free VPN you should NOT trust it.
+If you find a free VPN you should not trust it.

 All your device traffic flows through your VPN, so the more you pay, most likely, the better the service (software, support, telephone, email, etc).
 Many offer discounts for annual payment versus monthly payment plans, and you might even find some coupons online where you’ll get a VPN for half price for the first year.

-10. Be Wary of Porch Pirates
+10. Be Wary of Porch Pirates and Scummy Skimmers

 There are hackers who have learned how to track packages online.
 Some of them may be criminals in your city or town.
 If they know a package is arriving on your porch when you aren’t home, they might just nab it.